wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

 ##### 64 Breach of bylaws

-*   (1) Every person who acts in contravention of or fails to comply with any provision of any bylaw made under this Part commits an offence and shall be liable on summary conviction---
+*   (1) Every person who acts in contravention of or fails to comply with any provision of any bylaw made under this Part commits an offence and shall be liable on conviction---

     *   (a) if the bylaw was made under paragraph (l) or paragraph (n) of subsection (1) of [section 61][67], to a fine not exceeding $2,000 and, if the offence is a continuing one, to a further fine not exceeding $100 for every day or part of a day during which the offence has continued: